-Bud knew little about wine, did not drink wine but fortunately several prominent area vineyard growers convinced the family to plant their land to wine grapes including Nathan Fay (the Fay Vineyard which is owned by nearby Stag’s Leap Wine Cellars) and Tom Turnbull.
-Some of their non commercial wine was made with the name Robinson, Fay and Turnbull – and several of these bottles are still on display in the winery.
-Today only 7 acres are planted to vines on the property.
+Bud knew little about wine, did not drink wine but fortunately several prominent area vineyard growers convinced the family to plant part of their land to wine grapes including Nathan Fay (namesake of the Fay Vineyard which is owned by Stag’s Leap Wine Cellars) and Tom Turnbull, a local Episcopalian priest.
+Some of their non-commercial wine was made with the name Robinson, Fay and Turnbull; the family still owns a number of these older bottles and several are on display next to their tasting room.

-This is the heart of the Stags Leap District which is certainly one of Napa’s best known red wine appellations.
-As a result, their focus is on several red varieties including Cabernet Sauvignon and Merlot.
-Both wines are delicious.
-The 2004 Robinson Family Vineyards Cabernet Sauvignon has a very long finish, is well structured but doesn’t overpower with tannins.
-Great fruit flavors show up front as well as blackberry and raspberry fruit aromas on the nose.
+Stags Leap District is one of the Napa Valley’s best known red wine sub-appellations.
+As a result, their focus is on several estate-grown red varieties including Cabernet Sauvignon, Cabernet Franc, Merlot, Malbec and Petit Verdot.
+The 2004 Robinson Family Vineyards Cabernet Sauvignon features a very long finish, is well structured but doesn’t overpower with tannins.
+The bouquet is a mix of blackberry and raspberry aromatics.

 The 2013 Robinson Family Vineyards Merlot offers a pretty bouquet with some bottle bouquet already showing from its 6 years of age (at the time of our tasting).
 Notes of blackberry and old cedar box.
 On the palate very approachable and very balanced – rich in flavor but without heavy tannins.
 Structurally the wine finishes with a supple note – with fine-grained well-integrated tannins along with a darker dessert spice nuance.
 An attractive and a lingering finish.